Terms & Conditions

 - If we retain other law firms in other jurisdictions on your behalf

-- To any person whom Millard & Company LLP reasonably believes is providing or requesting disclosure of personal information as your agent
+- To any person whom Millard & Company reasonably believes is providing or requesting disclosure of personal information as your agent

 - If the information is already publicly known